 - Qualifying widow(er) with dependent child: For those who were eligible to file a joint return with their spouse or registered domestic partner in the year of their death.
 You may also be eligible to use this status for two years following the year of your spouse or registered domestic partner’s death.
 Other qualifying conditions apply.

 You’ll typically select the same filing status on your federal and D.C. tax return when possible.
-When you’re eligible for more than one filing status, you can choose the status that allows you to pay the lowest taxes.How filing stats affects your federal income taxes
+When you’re eligible for more than one filing status, you can choose the status that allows you to pay the lowest taxes.How filing status affects your federal income taxes

 Income tax rates